 - Click through each of the tweets you plan to map and record the 19 digit tweet ID for each post.
 You can then import these tweets, regardless of age, into NodeXL, selecting the option “From Twitter TweetID list network”.
 The following map shows the first 30 CwPAMS tweets mapped (without retweets).

-- To extract the retweet IDs for the first tweet, go to Postman, select the “GET” command and enter the following text (without inverted commas): “https://api.twitter.com/1.1/statuses/retweets/1055854080004947968.json?count=100” (do not click this link – it will not work – you need to copy it into the command line in Postman).
+- To extract the retweet IDs for the first tweet, go to Postman, select the “GET” command and enter the following text: https://api.twitter.com/1.1/statuses/retweets/1055854080004947968.json?count=100 (do not click this link – it will not work – you need to copy it into the command line in Postman).
 You can see the 19 digit tweet ID in this GET command.
 You will need to change this 19 digit number for each tweet for which you’re extracting retweets.
 This will produce the output as follows:

 - The text in the box provides all the information about retweets.
-You will see 19 digit retweet ID strings – e.g. 1057870154422476801 – which is a retweet by Graeme Hood– copy them into a list and you can then add them into the NodeXL.
+You will see 19 digit tweet ID strings (both for the original tweet and subsequent retweets) – e.g. 1057870154422476801 – which is a retweet by Graeme Hood.
+Copy them into a list and you can then add them into the NodeXL.
 I did this quickly by copying and pasting the full text output from Postman into an Excel file, sifting and sorting to pick out the retweet IDs that were 19 characters long as follows: i.
 Search for “id_str” – e.g. if output from Postman is in column E type the following into D2 (without inverted commas) “=SEARCH(“id_str”,E2)”. ii.
-Sort by the result, focusing in on those lines where result = 10. iii.
+Sort by the result, focusing in on those lines where result starts with 10 (which is the position in the text that we’re looking for). iii.
 Pull out the retweet ID using Excel’s string function (MID) typing (without inverted commas) “=MID(E2,20,19)”.
 Repeat steps 6 and 7 for each of the 30 tweet IDs.
 In this way, in a few minutes I was able to collect all the required information about retweets from the 30 tweets.

 - Add the retweet IDs to the NodeXL import, as well as the tweet IDs identified earlier.
 This gives the following map (30 tweeters plus all the retweeters):